 The following datasets and accompanying documentation are available for download.
 The bolded date indicates when the page was last updated.
 It does not correspond to the end date of the dataset.

-Updated 12/2018 - Detailed information on 11.1 million publicly viewable patent applications filed with the USPTO through July 2018
+Updated 08/2020 - Detailed information on 11.3 million publicly viewable patent applications filed with the USPTO along with nearly 4.2 million PCT applications through April 2020

 Updated 11/2017 - Detailed information on millions of Office actions issued by examiners to applicants during the patent examination process.